Val Guest: Later career

-Guest was one of five credited directors (another was John Huston) to work on the spoof James Bond film Casino Royale (1967), a critically mauled picture in its day.
-Producer Charles K. Feldman asked Guest if he would direct, linking material to make what was left uncompleted, after the departure of Peter Sellers from the project, into a coherent narrative.
+Guest was one of five credited directors to work on the spoof James Bond film Casino Royale (1967), a critically mauled picture in its day.
+Producer Charles K. Feldman asked Guest if he would direct linking material to make what was left uncompleted, after the departure of Peter Sellers from the project, into a coherent narrative.
 Guest opted for an 'Additional Sequences' credit after he saw the completed film.

-He made a thriller Assignment K (1968) then a musical Toomorrow (1970), a film with Olivia Newton-John in the lead.
-According to Christopher Hawtree, it is "a staggeringly dreadful movie".
+He made a thriller Assignment K (1968) then a musical Toomorrow (1970) which, according to Christopher Hawtree, it is "a staggeringly dreadful movie".
 Guest issued an injunction against Harry Saltzman, the producer, because he had not been paid for his work, and the film was quickly pulled from screenings.
 Around the same time, Guest wrote and directed When Dinosaurs Ruled the Earth (1970) for Hammer.

-Guest directed the soft core sex comedy Au Pair Girls (1972) and he followed this by directing the first of the Confessions of... series of sex comedy films, Confessions of a Window Cleaner (1974).
-By now, he was working in television, directing episodes of series such as The Adventurer (1972–73), Space: 1999 (1976-77), and The Persuaders!
-(1971–72).
-He did direct some features including Killer Force (1976).
+Guest directed the softcore sex comedy Au Pair Girls (1972), followed by Confessions of a Window Cleaner (1974), the first of the Confessions series of sex comedies.
+He was also working in television, directing episodes of series including The Persuaders!
+(1971–72), The Adventurer (1972–73) and Space: 1999 (1976–77).
+He continued to direct films, including Killer Force (1976).

 Guest's final feature film work was writing and directing The Boys in Blue (1982), a vehicle for the British comedy double act Cannon and Ball.
-The film was a remake of a Will Hay picture, Ask a Policeman (1939), which Guest himself had co-written.
-An autobiography, So You Want to be in Pictures, was published in 2001.
+It was a remake of the Will Hay picture Ask a Policeman (1939), which Guest had co-written.
+In 2001 he published an autobiography, So You Want to be in Pictures.

-His last professional work was as the director of several episodes of the Hammer House of Mystery and Suspense series in 1984 and 1985.
+His last professional work was as the director of several episodes of the Hammer House of Mystery and Suspense TV series in 1984 and 1985.